What is Respite Care?

 How does respite care work?

-Respite care is not the same as babysitting.
-Respite care may be planned in advanced or used in emergency situations, and the ultimate goal is always to support health and stability for foster families and children in foster care.
+Respite care is different from traditional babysitting.
+It may be scheduled in advance or used during unexpected situations, and its purpose is to help maintain stability and well being for both foster families and the children in their care.

 Getting Started